-VMware vSphere® Fault Tolerance (FT) provides continuous availability for applications (with up to 4 virtual CPUs) in the event of server failures by creating a live shadow instance of a virtual machine that is always up-to-date with the primary virtual machine.
-In the event of a hardware outage, vSphere FT automatically triggers failover—ensuring zero downtime and preventing data loss.
+VMware vSphere Fault Tolerance (FT) provides continuous availability for applications (with up to four virtual CPUs) by creating a live shadow instance of a virtual machine that mirrors the primary virtual machine.
+If a hardware outage occurs, vSphere FT automatically triggers failover to eliminate downtime and prevent data loss.

 After failover, vSphere FT automatically creates a new, secondary virtual machine to deliver continuous protection for the application.

-vSphere Fault Tolerance safeguards any virtual machine (with up to 4 virtual CPUs), including homegrown and custom applications that traditional high availability products cannot protect.
+vSphere Fault Tolerance safeguards any virtual machine (with up to four virtual CPUs), including homegrown and custom applications that traditional high-availability products cannot protect.
 Key capabilities include the following:

 vSphere FT can safeguard any number of virtual machines in a cluster because it leverages existing vSphere HA clusters.
 Administrators can start or stop vSphere FT for specific virtual machines with a point-and-click action in the vSphere web client.
-Use vSphere FT as needed for applications that require continuous protection during critical times, such as quarter-end processing.
+Use vSphere FT for applications that require continuous protection during critical times, such as quarter-end processing.